5 Things You Must Know Before Traveling to Tokyo Japan

 1. Your Passport Has at Least 6 Months Left

 Japan is one of those countries that you need at least six months left on your passport to travel there.
 So if your passport has less than six months left, get it renewed before your trip.

 2. Avoid Golden Week (if possible)

 Golden Week is the busiest time of year in Tokyo and Japan.
 It falls around the end of April / early May, and it’s where the entire country is off on holiday.
 You’ll find typical tourist destinations to feel far more crowded than usual.
 If you can’t help it, be sure to plan your trips to super touristy spots around off-peak times such as the morning or late afternoon.

 3. Some Basic Japanese

 If you’re traveling to Tokyo, it’s best to learn some basic Japanese phrases.
 There is some English or Romaji around the city, but if you can learn these essential phrases, your trip will be a thousand times easier.
-Plus, you can learn these phrases and totally pull off faking a level of Japanese proficiency.
+Plus, you can learn these phrases and totally pull off a workable level of Japanese proficiency.

 4. You’ll Need Cash

 5. Eating Gluten-Free is Hard

 If you’re traveling to Japan as either a celiac or if you have a wheat allergy, it’s not going to be easy.
 Allergy and gluten-free awareness are still not totally prevalent in Tokyo and komugi, or wheat is in everything.
 There are not too many dedicated gluten-free establishments either.